isayrelax/s-expression-calculator/README.md

 Additional functions may be easily implemented within the code to extend the program's capabilities.
 Below is an example of an implementation of a `subtract` function:

-1. We create the `subtract` function:
+1. Create the `subtract` function:
 ```python
 def subtract(INTEGERS):
     result = 0